abhijeetd700/Human-Activity-Regonition/README.md

 **Description:-**
 This project is to build a model that predicts the human activities such as Walking, Walking_Upstairs, Walking_Downstairs, Sitting, Standing or Laying.<br/>This dataset is collected from 30 persons(referred as subjects in this dataset), performing different activities with a smartphone to their waists.
 The data is recorded with the help of sensors (accelerometer and Gyroscope) in that smartphone.
 This experiment was video recorded to label the data manually.

+**How to use:-**
+* The HAR_EDA.ipynb contains all the analysis done on the complete data, so use it for getting complete insight of the data.
+* All classical machine learning models are implemented in HAR_PREDICTION_MODELS.ipynb using proper feature engineered features.
+* HAR_LSTM.ipynb contains the predicitions using LSTM deep learning models.

+**All of the conclusions & proper comparisons between models performances can be seen in ipynb notebooks.

 **Problem-Statement:**
 Human Activity Recognition (HAR) using smartphones dataset and an LSTM RNN.
 Classifying the type of movement amongst six categories(multi-class classification).